 In general, the cost of living in Venezuela is lower than other countries in South America, like Chile or Argentina.
 Inflation rates are high for locals, but as an ex-pat teaching English, finding an apartment and a teaching job should be relatively easy!

 Visas aren't required to enter the country, just a Tourist Card, which is good for 90 days if you're from the US, Canada, Australia, New Zealand, and most countries in Western Europe.
 You will get these cards on the plane before landing in Venezuela.

 Since most classes in the cities are taught to business professionals and international companies, the dress code is business casual.
 Flip-flops, beachwear, shorts, or jeans are unacceptable.
 Classroom management depends upon the institute.

 Greetings in Venezuela are warm and friendly.
 Business acquaintances kiss each other on the cheek once and personal friends and family on the cheek twice.
 Handshakes are also very common among strangers.
 Venezuelans stand very close to each other when interacting and eye contact is very important.

 Originally from Flagstaff, Arizona, Caitlin has been living in Costa Rica since late October 2012.
-She fell in love with Costa Rica back in 2008 and after receiving her TEFL certificate in Santiago, Chile in March 2012, she decided it was time to return, this time to teach English!
 Follow her travels at Speak Compassion.